| Title: | Time Series Prediction with Integrated Tuning |

 Description

-Creates a time series prediction object that uses the Support Vector Machine (SVM).
-It wraps the e1071 library.
+Create a time series prediction object that uses Support Vector Regression (SVR) on sliding-window inputs.

 Usage